Why do I need a website?

 Think of a website as your marketing LLC license.
 If you don’t invest right away, you’ll suffer down the road.

 Maybe you’ve buckled down on the family aspect of running a small business.
 Whether out of necessity or desire, your son (or daughter) runs the show online.
-If your child runs the social media aspects of your business, that isn’t a problem.
-But, unless your kid is a software developer, website designer, and SEO expert, among other things, your site will suffer.
+If your child runs the social media aspects of your small business, that isn’t a problem.
+But, unless your kid is a software developer, website builder, website designer, and SEO expert, among other things, your site will suffer.

 Plus, wouldn’t it be more helpful to have your children by your side while you build the business rather than in the background?